munzirgans/munzirgans/README.md

 ## Hello there, I'm Munzir 👋 👋
 ### I hope i can help what you're looking for 😁

-I'm college student and Back-end Web Developer !
+I'm college student and Fullstack Web Developer !

 We can be closer by following my social media accounts below :